The Best In PC Gaming Hardware

 The Logitech G500 is part of Logitech’s excellent ‘G’ range of gaming accessories.
-As with just about every mouse these days the G500 boasts a ridiculously sensitive laser sensor, this one offering a staggering 5,700dpi, as well as a few other features that make it stand out as a choice for best gaming mouse – ten buttons, adjustable dpi, variable weights and onboard memory.
+As with just about every mouse these days the G500 boasts a ridiculously sensitive laser sensor.
+In this case a staggering 5,700dpi, accompanied by other features that make it stand out as a choice for best gaming mouse – ten buttons, adjustable dpi, variable weights and onboard memory.

 So What Do You Get With The Logitech G500?